mandober/rust-maybe-type/README.md

-# Maybe type
+# Maybe

-- language: Rust
+- lang: Rust
-- date: 2018-02-19
+- date: 2017-12-11
 - type: exercise
-- desc: rewriting Option as Maybe type, for learning purposes
+- desc: `Option`'s doppelganger, the `Maybe` type (just for exercise)
-- [Option source][opt] in std.

-Ignoring that Option already exists, this is heavily commented and explained implementation of Maybe type and its methods, doubling the utility of Option type.
-For learning purposes only.
+Implementation of the `Maybe` type, exactly the same thing as the `Option`, purely as get-intimate-with-impl-details sort of exercise.
+Heavily commented.

 ```rust
 pub enum Maybe<T> {